EURUSD Is Possibly Bearish | Action Forex

 What the possible outcomes are

-The U.S. dollar moved to new heights after the FOMC minutes yesterday.
-EURUSD dropped to the new year lows of 1.16644 but rebounded to the current level of 1.16940.

-In our most likely scenario, the pair may experience a downwards correction towards the first support level of 1.16833.
+In the most likely scenario, EURUSD may challenge the first support level of 1.16742

-If the price passes the first support level, we can expect a continued downtrend towards the second support level of 1.16676.

-Conversely, it’s possible to see the pair rise towards the first resistance level of 1.17130.

 Key levels